Introduction to Scottish Family History

 - Local archives and libraries around Scotland

-- National/local newspapers - for example to find out about local events, or search for birth/marriage/death notices of relatives, or hunt for obituaries.
+- National and local newspapers - for example to find out about local events, or search for birth, marriage, or death notices of relatives, or hunt for obituaries.

 - Scottish family history societies